ministryofjustice/peoplefinder/README.md

 `config.support_email` e.g. 'peoplefinder-support@example.com'

+`config.send_reminder_emails` Set to true if reminder emails are to be sent by cronjobs

 ## Permitted domains

 The system allows logging in for emails which have domains from the whitelist.
 The whitelist is in the database, managed by `PermittedDomain` model.
 At least one domain has to be whitelisted before anyone can log in (that applies to development too).